Lindywyt/Cardio-Risk-Analysis/README.md

 ## Introduction:

 Understanding cardiovascular disease risk factors, early detection techniques, and viable therapies is crucial because they are a primary cause of mortality worldwide.
 This research is a detailed investigation of a dataset that has been carefully selected and contains a wide range of cardiovascular health-related characteristics.
-We hope to shed light on important facets of this important health issue through data research, visualisation, and statistical analysis.
+I hope to shed light on important facets of this important health issue through data research, visualisation, and statistical analysis.

 ## Problem Statement:
 1. What is the percentage alcohol consumption of both genders?